|Bronze bull head|

 The Peshitta appears to have preserved the connection between the R1b peoples who had dispersed into Turkey and Iran.
 This represents the eastern tradition of the older African account of Noah, a ruler in the region of Lake Chad.

-There appears to be traces of the older account in Arabic also.
+There appears to be traces of the older account in Arabic.
 The identification of Noah's Ark with Ararat probably represents a misreading of the Arabic word herarat - حرار - which means vehemence.
 Har-arat, better translated, would mean Mountain of Vehemence.
 This fits the story of divine wrath expressed in extensive catastrophic flooding.

 The Gikuyu of East Africa tell this story of the experience of their first parents, Gikuyu and Mumbi: